-The above geometrical measures do not not take into account the intensity of the voxels inside the object.
-In the case of an inhomogeneous distribution of the gray-levels inside the objects, intensity-based measure may be needed.
-For instance Integrated Density, which is the volume multiplied by the mean voxel value inside the object, and correspond to the sum of intensities inside the object.
-Mass centres are the barycenter of the voxels weighted by the pixel intensities: $MCx = \frac{\sum I_p.x}{\sum I_p}$, where I_p is the intensity at point p belonging to the object and x its x-coordinate, same applies for y and z.
+While the above geometrical measures quantify size and shape independently of the voxels values, intensity features characterise signal intensity and spatial distribution within objects.
+For instance Integrated Density, defined as the volume multiplied by the mean intensity in the object, corresponds to the sum of intensities inside the object.
+Mass centre is the barycentre of the voxels weighted by the voxel intensities : $MCx = \frac{\sum I_p \cdot x}{\sum I_p}$, where I_p is the intensity at point p belonging to the object and x its x coordinate (similarly for y and z).
+This mass centre may reflect more accurately the centre of fluorescence spatial distribution.

-Main axes can also be computed by weighting all coordinates by the voxel value.
-Note that in most cases, due to the segmentation process, the object present homogeneous intensities and hence intensity-based barycenter and axes does not differ much from those computed in the above paragraph where actually all voxels are weighted by a factor of 1.
+Main axes can also be computed by weighting all coordinates by voxel values.
+Note that, in cases where the objects present homogeneous and symmetrical intensities, intensity-based barycentre and axes does not differ much from those computed in the above paragraph, where actually all voxels are weighted by a factor of 1.